-FAYETTEVILLE — A portion of the Razorback Greenway along Frisco Trail in Fayetteville will be closed for about seven weeks to allow for continued construction of the cultural arts corridor, known as The Ramble.
+FAYETTEVILLE — A portion of the Razorback Greenway along Frisco Trail will be closed for about seven weeks to allow for continued construction of the cultural arts corridor, known as The Ramble.

 The trail will be closed from Center Street to Prairie Street through the Fay Jones Woods until May 6, according to Matt Mihalevich, the city’s trails coordinator.

 Trail traffic will be detoured onto nearby Gregg Avenue (see map below), which is currently closed to through-traffic.
 Since Gregg is open to local traffic, trail users should be cautious of infrequent vehicular traffic.
 Plus, Mihalevich said the surface condition of some areas of Gregg are sub-optimal, so special care should be taken.